kata198/myps2/README.md

 It supports showing processes only, or threads and processes.
 When showing threads, it draws a tree relating them to the parent process.

+pidof2 also catches a lot of processes/threads that pidof2 simply misses, which is important for things like re-nicing processes.

 The output is VERY CLEAN and easilly parsed.
-For 99% of the usage of ps in the real-world, this displays all the info you need, quicker, simpler, and without looking up many flags.
+For 99% of the usage of ps2 in the real-world, this displays all the info you need, quicker, simpler, and without looking up many flags.

 It is also annoying to constantly have to type "| grep" over and over, and inefficent to feed to another program what one can do.
 Any additional arguments to these programs will filter based on the commandline string containing those items.